Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README-incremental-instructions.md

    .\AppCreationScripts\Cleanup.ps1
    ```

-1. Run the script to create your Azure AD applications and configure the code of the sample application accordingly.
+1. Run the script to create your Microsoft Entra applications and configure the code of the sample application accordingly.

    ```PowerShell
    cd .\AppCreationScripts\